-The largest component of the Company's risk profile is insurance risk, particularly underwriting risk: the risk of loss, or of adverse change in the value of insurance liabilities, due to inadequate pricing and reserving assumptions.
+The largest component of the Company's risk profile is insurance risk, particularly underwriting risk: the risk that there are incorrect underwriting and inaccurate assessments of associated risks not included in the policy development and exclusion lists which could result in significant increases in ELICO's cost of claims and impact premium earnings.
 The Company mitigates this risk by controlling pricing, underwriting and reserving assumptions.

-There has been no change in the Company's risk profile since the 2022 SFCR.
+There has been no change in the Company's risk profile since the 2023 SFCR.